 In addition to historical information, this Quarterly Report on Form 10-Q contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
-These statements include, among other things, statements regarding our expectations relating to revenue, sources of revenue, profitability, cost of revenue, seasonality, marketing and advertising expenses, customer care and enrollment employees and expenses, technology and content expenses, general and administrative expenses, tax rates and cash outlay for taxes; our potential for collection issues; the timing and amount of our future lease obligations; the impact of health care reform laws on the health insurance industry and on our business; our plans and expectations relating to our Medicare business and factors impacting its success; impact of medical loss ratio regulations and commission rate changes; our expectations and projections relating to membership and commission rates; the timing and source of our Medicare-related revenue; estimates relating to critical accounting policies and related impact on our financial statements; the sufficiency of our cash and cash equivalents; future capital requirements; impact of the Supreme Court decision regarding the constitutionality of healthcare reform; expenditures related to the development of our business; our projections relating to future revenue growth and earnings per share; our future competitors; expansion into new business areas and additional geographic regions; our need for additional regulatory licenses and approvals; our strategy to market our ecommerce technology to government entities; as well as other statements regarding our future operations, financial condition, prospects and business strategies.
+These statements include, among other things, statements regarding our expectations relating to revenue, sources of revenue, profitability, cost of revenue, seasonality, marketing and advertising expenses, customer care and enrollment employees and expenses, technology and content expenses, general and administrative expenses, tax rates and cash outlay for taxes; our future commission rate structure; our intention to perform services for substantially all Medicare leads as a health insurance agent; the seasonality of our business; our potential for collection issues; the timing and amount of our future lease obligations; the impact of health care reform laws on the health insurance industry and on our business; our plans and expectations relating to our Medicare business and factors impacting its success; impact of medical loss ratio regulations and commission rate changes; our expectations and projections relating to membership and commission rates; the timing and source of our Medicare-related revenue; estimates relating to critical accounting policies and related impact on our financial statements; the sufficiency of our cash and cash equivalents; future capital requirements; our projections relating to future revenue growth and earnings per share; our future competitors; expansion into new business areas and additional geographic regions; our need for additional regulatory licenses and approvals; as well as other statements regarding our future operations, financial condition, prospects and business strategies.
 These forward-looking statements are subject to certain risks and uncertainties that could cause our actual results to differ materially from those reflected in the forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed in this report, and in particular, the risks discussed under the heading "Risk Factors" in Part II, Item 1A of this report and those discussed in our other Securities and Exchange Commission filings.
 The following discussion should be read in conjunction with our Annual Report on Form 10-K as filed with the Securities and Exchange Commission in March 2012, and the audited consolidated financial statements and related notes contained therein.
-We undertake no obligation to revise or publicly release the results of any revision to these forwardlooking statements.
+We undertake no obligation to revise or publicly release the results of any revision to these forward-looking statements.
 Given these risks and uncertainties, you are cautioned not to place undue reliance on such forward-looking statements.